golden-gate-1380x400

 US road signs are colour coded:

-• Red signs mean danger or stop, and are often found at junctions
+• Red warning signs mean danger or stop, and are often found at junctions

-• White signs with black writing are regulatory signs showing things like speed limits and must always be obeyed
+• White signs with black writing are regulatory traffic signs showing things like speed limits.
+They must always be obeyed

 • Yellow signs mean caution and are often used to alert drivers to things like pedestrian crossings